SONYC

 ...

+Location - We’re bringing our 2026 SoSC and SONYC programs closer to you by partnering with local schools in District 13, 17 and 22!
 While our location may be changing, our commitment to high-quality, hands-on STEM learning remains the same.
 Students will continue to explore science, technology, and engineering through real-world applications, gaining the skills and confidence to thrive in STEM.
 Stay tuned for more details!

 Important Dates

-Application Deadline: May 15th, 2025
+Application Deadline: May 15, 2026

-Note: All applications will be reviewed after the deadline
+All applications will be reviewed after the deadline

 Expenses